Making cost analysis with CostPerform

 There is no such thing as a free lunch, or in other words, every company and organization has to deal with costs.
 So what every business tries to do, is to keep costs as low as possible compared to their revenues.
 And the only way to do that properly is through regularly making cost analysis with the help of the right cost analysis tools.

 Cost analysis is the science in which you try to determine where your costs are flowing to, where your costs are coming from, and what the drivers are that influence your costs.
 Although cost analysis can be complicated, starting off is actually quite simple.
 We advise beginning with a so-called whale chart as shown below.
 Charts like these can be easily made with our cost analysis tools.

 A whale chart shows you your profit by Product, Customer or Channel, depending on what you’ve chosen.
 The chart starts on the left side with your most profitable products (feeders) shown as green bars and ends with your least profitable products (bleeders), the red bars.
 The blue bar represents the combined total profit of your company or organization, so if you want to improve your profit, you have to analyze your bleeders with cost analysis.

 Note: while the whale chart above is an oversimplified example with only 14 products, CostPerform has made similar charts with over 10.000 products, customers and channels.
-It all comes down to understanding where to start your cost analysis and which cost analysis tools to use.
+It all comes down to understanding where to start your cost analysis and which cost analysis software to use.

 The next step in cost analysis